The UCLA Law Review Spring Submission Cycle for Volume 71 is closed. The Fall Submission Cycle will open August 1, 2023.

-The UCLA Law Review prefers articles under 25,000 words in length (including text and footnotes).
+The UCLA Law Review prefers articles between 10,000 and 25,000 words in length (including footnotes).
 We do not publish articles exceeding 35,000 words except in extraordinary circumstances.
-We also give preference to articles above 10,000 words.
-If you are working on a shorter piece, please consider submitting to Discourse, our online publication.
+Works shorter than 10,000 words can be submitted to Discourse, our online publication.

-The UCLA Law Review only reviews articles submitted electronically via Scholastica (preferred) or by mail (as a hard copy).
-Email submissions are not reviewed.
+The UCLA Law Review only reviews articles submitted electronically via Scholastica.
+Email and mail submissions are not reviewed.

 The Review Process